top of page

 This special group works closely with MUSE/IQUE to develop and produce arrangements, advise on repertoire, and help bring the music to life.

-Principal Arranger & Special Advisor to the Music Director Michael Valerio and resident arrangers Rob Schaer, Jamey Tate.
+Principal Arranger and Special Advisor to the Music Director Michael Valerio resident arrangers Rob Schaer, Alan Steinberger, and Jamey Tate.
+Additional arrangements by Michael Abraham, Kevin Kaska, David Saul Lee, and Tom Ranier.

 MUSE/IQUE orchestra